catriona-m/ive-got-issues/README.md

 It can automatically `label` or `comment` all issues in a specified repo that match the criteria input via the flags.
 These have a dry-run mode and the option to open a browser tab for each matching issue for users who prefer to double-check matching issues before commenting/labelling.

 It can `list` all issues in a specified repo that match the criteria input via the flags.
-This also has the option to list issues with `--linked-prs` (pull requests that have referenced the issues), which can help identify stale issues that are ready to close. `list` can also optionally open issues in browser tabs.
+This also has the option to list issues with `--linked-prs` (pull requests that have referenced the issues), which can help identify stale issues that are ready to close. `list` can also optionally open issues and linked prs in browser tabs.

 ive-got-issues is still a work in progress with more flags and commands to come in future!